Doal926/MoonActive_Devops_Task/README.md

 - [Usage](#usage)

 ## Description
-This is Dor Alon DevSecOps Home Exercise
+Dor Alon's DevSecOps Home Exercise

-# Assingment A:
+### Assingment A:
 In this assignment, the code will scan your AWS account for external SQS policies and change them to internal policies instead.
 This assignment also includes two workflows: one that builds the code into a container and pushes this container to a DockerHub repository and the other workflow that scans the account once every day and also can be triggered manually
 Assignment A files:
 - sqs_policy_handler.py